RobertHeim/phpbb-ext-videos/README.md

 * post a video-url when posting a topic
 * enabled/disable on a per forum basis
-* embed video of different providers, supported:
+* embed video of providers that support oEmbed, e.g.:
-  * youtube
+  * Youtube
-  * dailymotion
+  * Vimeo
-  * vimeo
+  * Daily Motion
-  * others will follow

 ## Installation